Which city is cheaper, Virginia Beach or New Orleans?

 In New Orleans, you'll find nightlife and live music.
 Visiting the old town is also a must.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

-Visitors enjoy the nightlife when visiting the relaxing coastal city of Virginia Beach.
+Visitors enjoy the nightlife when visiting the bustling coastal city of Virginia Beach.
 One day is usually not enough time for a trip here as there is plenty to do.
 The entire region has so many activities, and you'll want time to do everything.

 New Orleans is a great place to explore.
 It is common to spend a weekend here.
 The old town is one of the main draws for visitors.
 Anyone can find something fun to do here.
 Because of this, a weekend is usually enough time for a trip here.